Miruken-ES5/miruken/wiki/CallbackHandler.md

 ###Explicit Protocol Adoption

-Explicit Protocol adoption is done by passing one or more protocols into the extend method, and then implementing one or more of the members on each protocol.
+Explicit Protocol adoption is done by passing one or more protocols into the extend method, and then implementing one or more of the members of each protocol.
 You do not have to implement all the members of a protocol.
 The full implementation can be spread across many CallbackHandlers if it makes sense for your application.

 ```Javascript